 - Verify information instantly, for instance, when users are applying for a service like a loan.

-- Increase conversion in onboarding processes, as applying for an investment.
+- Increase conversion in onboarding processes, such as applying for an investment.

-- Save time and reduce manual processes, take a ERP’s for example.
+Save time and reduce manual processes, take an ERP’s for example.

-Besides harming the user experience, a manual process ends up implying higher operational costs, both to ensure the security of the operation, and to monitor the process.
+Verifying a borrower’s identity can help lenders acknowledge if the user is the account holder they claim they are and, therefore, preventing identity theft and fraud.
+A manual process ends up implying higher operational costs, both to ensure the security of the operation, and to monitor the process.

-The combination of account verification and Open Finance allows you to avoid having to ask your customers for their banking details every time you move money with them.
-This can be specially useful for private pension and investment platforms, for example as in the case of Saks, reducing friction costs dizzyingly.
+It can also be useful for private pension and investment platforms, for example as in the case of Saks, reducing friction costs dizzyingly.

 “The automated process [of verifying accounts] will make life easier for investors who feel it is very difficult to access the identification data of their pension plans”Cristiano Falcone, CCO at Saks